Age of Empires II: Definitive Edition: Release

+On February 4, 2025, Microsoft and Forgotten Empires announced that Age of Empires II: Definitive Edition would release for PlayStation 5 in Spring 2025, being preceded by the launch of Age of Mythology: Retold on the console in March 2024.
+Definitive Edition's release on PS5 marks the first time an AoE game has released on a PlayStation console since the PlayStation 2 release of the original Age of Empires II in 2002.
+The PS5 version will be launched alongside a new expansion that features new civilizations for Ranked Play, and support for cross-platform play with the Xbox and PC versions.

 Expansions

 An expansion pack, Lords of the West, was announced on December 15, 2020, and released on January 26, 2021.
 The Lords of the West expansion introduced two further civilizations, the Burgundians and the Sicilians, as well as three new campaigns, featuring Edward Longshanks, the Dukes of Burgundy, and the Hautevilles.

-A second expansion, Dawn of the Dukes, was announced on April 10, 2021, and released on August 10, 2021.
-It introduced two Central European civilizations, the Poles and the Bohemians, as well as three new campaigns, featuring Jadwiga, Jan Žižka, and Algirdas and Kestutis.
+A second expansion, Dawn of the Dukes, was announced on April 10, 2021, and released on August 10.
+It introduced two Central European civilizations, the Poles, and the Bohemians, with the Lithuanians being the subject of a campaign, as well as three new campaigns, featuring Jadwiga, Jan Žižka, and Algirdas and Kęstutis.